-- Are encouraged to participate fully in the life of the school - Understand the success criteria to enable progress to take place - Are expected to behave in a responsible and respectful way within a learning context - Have a role to play in voicing their suggestions as to how the teachers can help them to learn better. - Comment on how they feel they are progressing when the ISP is evaluated
+- Are encouraged to participate fully in the life of the school - Understand the success criteria to enable progress to take place - Are expected to behave in a responsible and respectful way within a learning context - Have a role to play in voicing their suggestions as to how the teachers can help them to learn better. - Comment on how they feel they are progressing when the ILP is evaluated - Bi-annual SEND pupil questionnaires

 Engagement with pupils will play a key role in promoting a culture of positive expectation.
 Pupils are involved in the learning process at all levels.
 Through thorough marking, using feedback and response, they are aware of their targets and know what they have to do to improve.
 Support is tailored to their individual needs.
-Pupils are invited to comment regarding their provision and their ISPs.
+Pupils are invited to comment regarding their provision and their ILPs.
 Consultations between staff and pupils provide information about support and interventions.
 They also provide an opportunity for revising and personalising provision.